JimYoung0/Poincar-Bendixson-theoremon/README.md

 but hard or impossible to find an exactly trapping region.

 Hope you can understand what I was talking about above.

+Also notice that the prey-predator system does NOT satisfy the condition to use P.Bendixson since it does have steady states

+But it is a good example to compare with another.